Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 action by the more militant unions still rife in the rail industry (and likely

-driver) would certainly not sit well with the majority of the working
+driver) certainly did not sit well with the majority of the working

 population on average salaries still no better than £30-£40k, and a